FredASHELL/snowflake/README.md

 # snowflake
-2 Python files for snowflake drawings.
+Python files for a snowflake drawing.
 # warning
 Needs Python 3.